 # passwd root

 You will be prompted to enter and retype your password to confirm the change.
-When you are finished, the output will look as follows:
+When you are finished, you will receive the following output:

 Enter new UNIX password: Retype new UNIX password: passwd: password updated successfully

-Accessing the VNC Console from the OVHcloud Manager
+Accessing the VNC Console from the OVHcloud Control Panel

 root and the password, which we created in the previous section:

-From here, you will be able to use your server as you please.
+From here, you will have complete access to your server.